Sparsity regret bounds for individual sequences in online linear regression: Sparsity Regret Bounds for Individual Sequences

 since $\sum_{j=1}^d \sum_{t=1}^T \phi_j^2(x_t) \leq B_{\Phi}$ by assumption.
 The particular (and nearly optimal) choices of $\eta$ and $\tau$ given in the statement of the corollary then yield the desired inequality~(\ref{eqn:chapSparse-SRB-known-withTuning}). \end{proofref}

-We end this subsection with a natural question about approximate sparsity: Proposition~\ref{prop:chapSparse-SRB-known} ensures a low regret with respect to sparse linear combinations $\bu \in \R^d$, but what can be said for approximately sparse linear combinations, \ie, vectors $\bu \in \R^d$ that are very close to a sparse vector?
+We end this subsection with a natural question about approximate sparsity: Proposition~\ref{prop:chapSparse-SRB-known} ensures a low regret with respect to sparse linear combinations $\bu \cdot \bphi$, but what can be said for approximately sparse linear combinations, that is, predictors of the form $\bu \cdot \bphi$ where $\bu \in \R^d$ is very close to a sparse vector?
 As can be seen from the proof of Lemma~\ref{lem:chapSparse-PACBupperbound-KL} in Appendix~\ref{apx:chapSparse-tools-PACB}, the sparsity-related term

 in the regret bound of Proposition~\ref{prop:chapSparse-SRB-known} can actually be replaced with the smaller (and continous) term

 The last term is always smaller than the former and guarantees that the regret is small with respect to any approximately sparse vector $\bu \in \R^d$.